 Firearm experts have studied the country-made firearms which were established in different criminal cases.
 Those firearms included a pistol, revolver, pipe gun, shotgun, etc.

 According to the firearm experts, some of the firearms were single action and some of them are auto-loading handguns.
 In single-action firearms, the hammer is manually cocked so that when the trigger is pulled the hammer strikes the cartridge for the projectile to be ejected.
 Once the bullet is ejected, the hammer needs to be again cocked manually using a thumb and is actually used as a safety measure in such firearms.

-In other auto-loading firearms, those firearms had a short trigger pull to operate and lighter in handling also benefiting in not cocking the projectile again and again manually.
-There are, however, many different firearms which have different design and action mechanism.
+Other auto-loading firearms, those firearms had a short trigger pull to operate and were lighter in handling also benefiting in not cocking the projectile again and again manually.
+There are, however, many different firearms that have different designs and action mechanisms.

 - Barrels made using pipes, axles, etc. are unsafe and unreliable as the user is at risk of mild to serious injury.